mozman/ezdxf/docs/source/tutorials/arc_dimension.rst

 ===========================

 Please read the :ref:`tut_linear_dimension` before, if you haven't.
-This is a repetition of the :ref:`tut_angular_dimension`, because these are basically the same dimension entities, one measures the angle the other measure the length of an arc.
+This is a repetition of the :ref:`tut_angular_dimension`, because `ezdxf` reuses the angular dimension to render arc dimensions.
+This approach is very different to CAD applications, but also much less work.

 .. note::

-    `Ezdxf` does not consider all DIMSTYLE variables, so the rendering results are different from CAD applications.
+    `Ezdxf` does not render the arc dimension like CAD applications and does not consider all DIMSTYLE variables, so the rendering results are **very** different from CAD applications.

 Dimension Style "EZ_CURVED"
 ---------------------------